Finance

 FIN 6314 Fixed Income Securities (3 semester credit hours) Examines fixed income securities, their derivatives, and the management of fixed income portfolios.
 Prerequisite: FIN 6307.
 (3-0) Y

-FIN 6315 (ENTP 6315) Entrepreneurial Finance (3 semester credit hours) The objective of this course is to build skills and knowledge in the financing of entrepreneurial ventures.
-Entrepreneurial Finance concerns not only the process of financing and investing in start-up companies, but also the changes to the initial financing mix that may be required as start-up companies mature and grow.
-Topics include: valuation, capital structure, forecasting, the markets for venture capital and private equity, the decision to go public or remain private, alternative financing arrangements, and the differential marketability and liquidity of the securities used to finance non-public firms.
-Credit cannot be received for both courses, ENTP 6315 and FIN 6315.
-Prerequisite: FIN 6301.
-(3-0) Y
+FIN 6315 (ENTP 6315) Entrepreneurial Finance (3 semester credit hours) Focuses on skill building and knowledge in the financing of entrepreneurial ventures.
+Concerns not only the process of financing and investing in start-up companies, but also changes to the initial financing mix that may be required as start-up companies mature and grow.
+Topics include valuation, capital structure, forecasting, the markets for venture capital and private equity, the decision to go public or remain private, alternative financing arrangements, and the differential marketability and liquidity of the securities used to finance non-public firms.
+(3-0) S

 FIN 6316 (ENTP 6316) Private Equity Finance (3 semester credit hours) This course will cover the investment of capital in the equity of private companies to fund growth or in public companies to take them private.
 This course includes the study of a broad spectrum of private equity investments, investing in established private firms, buyouts, financial restructuring of distressed firms, and private equity financing by public firms.
 Prerequisite: FIN 6301.
 (3-0) Y